I am Assistant Professor of Management & Organization at the Carroll School of Management, Boston College.

 How a movement for social entrepreneurship (B Corp movement) emerges amid large corporations’ strategic attempts to co-opt sustainability causes

-How North Korean refugees reboot their lives in South Korea by engaging in entrepreneurship
+How North Korean refugees reboot their lives in South Korea through entrepreneurship

-How a worker cooperative emerges despite constant tension between the logics of democratic and entrepreneurial organizing
+How a worker cooperative emerges despite constant tension between democracy and entrepreneurship

 In studying these phenomena, I use primarily qualitative research methods, such as ethnography, with a strong focus on unpacking and theorizing processes.